 If you click the

-Build logs link, you will be taken to a page that gives you more details about the build itself, as well as access to the errors and logs for your build.
+Go to Build logs link, you will be taken to a page that gives you more details about the build itself, as well as access to the errors and logs for your build.

 At the top of that page, there is a section with additional details about a particular build.
-You can see things like the time the build started, the repo and branch that Atlas tried to build from, as well as another commit hash link to GitHub.
+You can see things like the time the build started, the repo and branch that Atlas tried to build from, as well as another commit hash link to your repository.
 Each individual build is also given a unique ID, and this might be needed if you try to escalate continued failing builds with support.

 The logging output pane labeled